Peer Rope Helsinki every Friday

 Peer Rope Helsinki is a safer space.

-- Leave your ego at the door <3 – This is a safer space for all genders, sexualities, backgrounds and switching.
+Leave your ego at the door <3 – This is a safer space for all genders, sexualities, backgrounds, bodies, abilities and switching.
 Don’t assume others’ identity or history.
 Racist, sexist, homophobic or other oppressive behavior is not ok.

-- Ask before touching, but don’t harass even if you want to touch really bad.
+Ask before touching, and don’t harass even if you want to touch really bad.
 Give people space when they are negotiating, playing, and doing aftercare, even if they are your best friends.

 Breaking of rules leads to: 1) a warning, if continued 2) removing the rule breaker from the space, if continued 3) banning the rule breaker from the space.